danzilio/gonzo/README.md

 ## Providers

 Gonzo has the ability to support multiple providers.
 Each provider defines the options available in `.gonzo.yml`.
+The working directory will be available in the VM/container at `/gonzo` but will build in `/tmp/gonzo` as to not make destructive changes to the project.

+All providers implement the `env` and `commands` parameters.

+- `env`: The `env` parameter takes a hash of variable names and values that should be available to the commands defined in the `commands` parameter.

+- `commands`: The `commands` parameter takes an array of commands to be executed inside the VM/container.

 ### Docker

-Supported parameters include `image`, `env`, and `commands`.
+The Docker provider requires the `image` parameter to be defined in `.gonzo.yml`.
+This tells `docker` what image to run the commands in.
+If the image is not available, `docker` will try and download it.

+#### Available Parameters:

+- `image`: The image that `docker` should use to run the commands defined in the `commands` section.

+### Vagrant

+The Vagrant provider requires the `box` paramater to be defined in `.gonzo.yml`.

+#### Available Parameters:

+- `box`: The Vagrant box that should be used.
+- `box_url`: The URL for the Vagrant box specified in the `box` parameter.
+If the `box` is not available on the system, this tells Vagrant where to download the box from. i